-If you’re in a relationship with a person facing drinking problems, you likely understand associated hardships.
+If you’re in a relationship with a person facing drinking problems, you likely understand the associated hardships.
 Unfortunately, from an outside perspective, it can seem that drinking is an innocent activity.
 It’s ubiquitous in everyday life.
 Many of us feed into a culture consumed by drinking.
 As a result, it can be difficult to reach out to others or clearly understand how alcohol can truly change a person you love.

-People who drink a moderate amount of alcohol regularly can begin to experience feelings of nervousness, melancholy, restlessness, irritation, and some relationship troubles—people who drink heavily and often can start to experience insomnia, paranoia, and hallucinations.
+People who drink a moderate amount of alcohol regularly can begin to experience feelings of nervousness, melancholy, restlessness, irritation, and relationship troubles—people who drink heavily and often can start to experience insomnia, paranoia, and hallucinations.

 Personality Changes Caused by Alcohol Abuse

 The mental effects of alcohol use are not always apparent, nor do they take the same patterns.
 Still, it’s important to evaluate whether or not a significant other may be suffering from the mental effects of alcohol abuse.
 According to the American Addictions Center, some common mental changes due to alcohol use include the following.

 It’s not uncommon for people to seek alcohol to deal with despair.
 Indeed, alcohol provides temporary euphoria, but it’s often superficial and short-lived.
 As drinking becomes more habitual, alcohol can cause or trigger feelings of depression in many people.
 This co-occurring condition of major depressive disorder and alcoholism has lasting impacts.